ros2/ros2_documentation/source/Contributing/Migration-Guide.rst

 There are two different kinds of package migrations:

-* Migrating the source code of an existing package from ROS 1 to ROS 2 with the intend that a significant part of the source code will stay the same or at least similar.
+* Migrating the source code of an existing package from ROS 1 to ROS 2 with the intent that a significant part of the source code will stay the same or at least similar.
   An example for this could be `pluginlib <https://github.com/ros/pluginlib>`_ where the source code is maintained in different branches within the same repository and commonly patches can be ported between those branches when necessary.
 * Implementing the same or similar functionality of a ROS 1 package for ROS 2 but with the assumption that the source code will be significantly different.
   An example for this could be `roscpp <https://github.com/ros/ros_comm/tree/melodic-devel/clients/roscpp>`_ in ROS 1 and `rclcpp <https://github.com/ros2/rclcpp/tree/master/rclcpp>`_ in ROS 2 which are separate repositories and don't share any code.